 But, is it really that unlucky?
 According to Lotto, number 13 has been seen 238 times as a main ball, and it's been the bonus ball 27 times.
 Altogether, number 13 has been drawn 265 times.
 So, for some, it's been lucky.

 Is walking under ladders unlucky?
-Well, most people don't want to walk under a ladder because it's just unsafe.
-If a ladder is up, chances are, someone's standing on it working and you don't want something falling on your head.
+Well, most people do not want to walk under a ladder because it's just not safe.
+If a ladder is up, chances are, someone's standing on it working and you do not want something falling on your head.
 Nor, do you want to risk knocking someone off.